Make a domestic complaint

 How we will respond to your complaint

 We aim to resolve your complaint immediately.
 If this is not possible, we, or our customer service advisors will contact you within five working days with a resolution or an outline plan of the steps we need to take to achieve a satisfactory resolution to your complaint, under normal conditions.
+We will also give you an update on your complaint on or before the 10th working day, if it has not already been resolved.
 We will document all complaints.
 We will always record your phone number, contact details and a summary of your complaint.
 Our customer service advisor will give you a reference number as a future point of contact.

 If a site visit is required, it will be arranged within a reasonable timeframe.